zaqueu-1/zaqueu-1/README.md

 ### 🤘🏻 Profile
 A developer who believes in the power of communication and soft skills. <br/>

-I am currently part of the development team at Hurb.
+I am currently part of the engineering team at Hurb.
 Fascinated by learning and sharing what I know, I feel comfortable being around professionals who seek growth.
 Communication and curiosity are my keywords.

 At Berrytech, I contributed to the release of Maia platform and was able to further enhance my skills and toolbox with TypeScript, GraphQL, Tailwind, Legend State, shadcn/ui and AI integrations.